kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-18: Upper Summoning Platform

-Rising 55’ from the marsh, this flattened stone pillar is identical in every other way to the one at 10-17.
-Again, should the complex be warned of the approach of the PCs, the heqeti weaver, Neepariq, will be present here, sacrificing a victim from 10-43 in order to summon a worm of Qok.
-If the PCs approach undetected, then the platform is empty.
-It should be noted that a long, slender, and steep staircase descends from this platform to the marsh.
+* Rising 55’ from the marsh, this flattened stone pillar is identical to the one at 10-17.
+	* Alarm Raised: the heqeti weaver, Neepariq, will be present here, sacrificing a random victim from 10-43 in order to summon a worm of Qok.
+	* No Alarm: the platform is empty.
+* A long, slender, and steep staircase descends from this platform to the marsh.

 1 worm of Qok (see new monsters): SZ L; AL CE; AC 3; MV 60’; HD 12; HP 86; #AT 1; Dmg 2-24; MR 50%.
 Special attacks: swallow.

-Neepariq, heqeti weaver, as 12th-level cleric of Kauket: see stats at area 10-40
+Neepariq, heqeti weaver, as 12th-level cleric of Kauket (see 10-40)

 Prisoner from 10-43, to be determined randomly.

 ### 10-19: High Bridge

-Soaring 55’ above the marsh, this 10’-wide, 3’-thick, damaged stone bridge connects area 10-18 with the top level of the Ziggurat (area 10-35).
-One section of the span was broken in antiquity; it is spanned by a rickety set of wooden planks.
+* Soaring 55’ above the marsh, this 10’-wide, 3’-thick, damaged stone bridge connects 10-18 with the top level of the Ziggurat (10-35).
+	* One section of the span was broken in antiquity; now spanned by rickety wooden planks.

 ### 10-20: Pilgrim’s Rest